Statement of Corporate Governance

 - the Compensation Committee.

-Subject to the applicable transition periods under the Nasdaq listing standards, these committees are comprised entirely of independent Directors, as and when required under the rules of the Exchange Act and Nasdaq listing standards, including heightened independence rules and standards applicable to the members of the Audit Committee and Compensation Committee.
+These committees are comprised entirely of independent Directors, as required under the rules of the Exchange Act and Nasdaq listing standards, including heightened independence rules and standards applicable to the members of the Audit Committee and Compensation Committee.
 Each committee is governed by a written charter approved by the Board.
 These charters are available on the Company’s website at www.FOXCorporation.com.

 Chief Executive Officer Evaluation and Management Succession Planning